Ali

 sliding conditions.
 Reduction in friction was also substantial.

-Further improvements in lubrication properties can be expected by
+Further improvements in lubrication properties can be expected

-tailoring the reaction conditions and morphological properties of
+by tailoring the reaction conditions and morphological

-the carbon materials, for example, by graphitization of the carbon
+properties of the carbon materials, for example, by

-spheres or nanotubes, controlling particle size and surface
+graphitization of the carbon spheres or nanotubes, controlling

-properties to ensure that individual particles remain in
+particle size and surface properties to ensure that individual

-or electrostatic stabilization, to prevent aggregation of the
+steric stabilization or electrostatic stabilization, to prevent

-particles.
-Overall, the lubricant compositions of the present
+aggregation of the particles.
+Overall, the lubricant

-invention have high potential to further enhance the lubricity of
+further enhance the lubricity of current lubricants formulations

-current lubricants formulations and hence improve the engine
+and hence improve the engine efficiency and performance of

-efficiency and performance of motorized and mechanical devices.
+motorized and mechanical devices.
+Moreover, the autogenic

-very versatile and can be used to synthesize a wide variety of
+versatile and can be used to synthesize a wide variety of

 nano-lubricant additive materials, such as boron oxides, metal